nest/nest-simulator/extras/userdoc/md/documentation/simulations-with-gap-junctions.md

 ## Introduction

-Simulations with gap junctions are supported by the Hodgin-Huxley neuron model `hh_psc_alpha_gap`.
+Simulations with gap junctions are supported by the Hodgkin-Huxley neuron model `hh_psc_alpha_gap`.
 The synapse model to create a gap-junction connection is named `gap_junction`.
 Unlike chemical synapses gap junctions are bidirectional connections.
 In order to create **one** accurate gap-junction connection